alb3rtov/alb3rtov/README.md

 <h3 align="center">I'm a computer engineer from SPAIN 🇪🇸 </h3>

 <div align="center">

- 🔭 I’m currently studying the last year of Computer Engineering Degree

- 🌱 I’m currently working on my Bachelor's Final Project (using React Native, Node.js and Express)

- ⚙️ I am also currently working as a web developer (using Ruby On Rails and PostgreSQL).
+ ⚙️ I currently working as a web developer (using Ruby On Rails and PostgreSQL).

  📫 You can visit my [blog](https://informaticaenuno.wordpress.com/) about networks and computer systems